Hillary Clinton Receives Backlash For Cory Booker & Eric Holder 'Look Alike' Joke

 But Recode’s Kara Swisher apparently confused Holder with another Democrat, junior United States Senator from New Jersey Cory Booker.

-Both men are African American, so Hillary Clinton is now being viciously attacked by some for her “I know they all look alike” comment.
+Both men are African-American, so Hillary Clinton is now being viciously attacked by some for her “I know they all look alike” comment.

 President Donald Trump’s son, Trump Jr., criticized the former secretary of state via Twitter, calling her comment “racist” and slamming the mainstream media for allegedly not covering the story.

-Similarly, conservative actor and Trump supporter James Woods criticized Clinton and Swisher both, also on Twitter, calling the two women racist.
+Similarly, conservative actor and Trump supporter James Woods criticized Clinton and Swisher both, also on Twitter, calling the two women racists.

-U.S. and international media is also calling out Hillary Clinton for her “I know they all look alike” remark.
+U.S. and international media are also calling out Hillary Clinton for her “I know they all look alike” remark.

-British tabloid The Daily Express, and Russia Today both described Clinton’s comment as “racist.”
+British tabloid the Daily Express and Russia Today both described Clinton’s comment as “racist.”

-Townhall described the gaffe as “cringeworthy,” and so did Tucker Carlson’s The Daily Caller.
+Townhall described the gaffe as “cringeworthy,” and so did Tucker Carlson’s the Daily Caller.

-Ben Shapiro’s The Daily Wire was even harsher, describing Clinton’s comment as “highly inappropriate” and “racist.”
+Ben Shapiro’s the Daily Wire was even harsher, describing Clinton’s comment as “highly inappropriate” and “racist.”

 This is not the first time for Hillary Clinton to receive backlash for inappropriate – some claim highly insensitive and racist – comments.

-During the 2016 presidential campaign, former secretary of state was confronted by Black Lives Matter activists who demanded that she apologizes for a remark made in 1990s speech when Clinton called black youth “superpredators.”
+During the 2016 presidential campaign, the former secretary of state was confronted by Black Lives Matter activists who demanded that she apologize for a remark made in a 1990s speech when Clinton called black youth “superpredators.”

 “Looking back, I shouldn’t have used those words,” former Secretary of State Hillary Clinton said in a statement supplied to the Washington Post.